chrisgoringe/Custom-classifier-training/readme.md

 Create a subdirectory, say `images`, as your `top_level_image_directory`.
 In it create one subdirectory per category, named for the category.
 So, for instance, `images/good` and `images/bad`.

+Folders and files that start with `.` are ignored; folders which contain no images are ignored.
+Images are assumed to have extension `.png`, `.jpg` or `.jpeg`.
+Edit `src/data_holder.py` line 8 if you have other image extensions.

 ## Configuration

 Edit `arguments.py`.
 The comments should explain everything.
 Then just run `python custom_classifier_training.py`.